srifqi/advancedban/README.txt

 	advancedban.ban(player_name)

 or using chat commands:
+(require privileges: ban)

-	/advancedban <player>
+	/aban <player>

 This will add player to advancedban list.
 This does NOT kick the player!

+Use this to add to list AND kick the player.
+(require privileges: ban, kick)

+	/abankick <player>

 ## Parameter
 - FILE_NAME = the name of file that contains list of banned player.